m1el/m1el.github.io/coding-sewer-tales/001-just-integrate-the-backend.md

 After exhausting all other options, begrudgingly, I started integrating this API into the UI.
 The main difficulty at the moment was the double-async + stateful nature of the protocol.
 What made things worse, we had to be compatible with Interne Explorer 8, so `Promise` was out.
 Oh, and bringing third-party JS libraries was not allowed.
 And also I was not allowed to implement `Promise` myself. ([I did it later anyway](https://gist.github.com/m1el/2ada9eaedf7b0815f4e8b9973561c5d6))

-With those constraints, lack of knowledge, lack of tools, weird ass doubly async API, I wrote the worst JS code of my life.
+With those constraints, lack of knowledge, lack of tools, weird-ass doubly async API, I wrote the worst JS code of my life.
 But hey, it finally worked.
 For some definition of worked...

-How does it address the two questions I've had to the developer?
+How does it address the two questions I had to the developer?
 Let's test!

 How do I know which response corresponds to which request?
 Well, lucky me, when I make a request I get a response: `{"request_id": 42}`, and the long-poll endpoint responds with `{"request_id": 42, ...payload}`.
 No big deal, we're going to have a global dict which stores callbacks for specific request ids.
 And when we get a corresponding response, the function gets called.

 Except I get an error: `"unknown request_id: 42, no matching callback"`.
 What?
 I clearly see in the network tab that the server does respond with `{"request_id": 42}` to the request, and the long-poll endpoint responds with `{"request_id": 42, ...payload}`...

 And it turns out that the long-poll endpoint responds *before* the endpoint that makes the request!
 So I was getting a response *before* I registered the callback for that specific ID.